 The most expensive diamonds belong to kings and very rich people, like the Cullinan (the biggest diamond ever found) or the Golden Jubilee, which belongs to the Thai King Bhumibol.
 Lately, some big and famous diamonds are auctioned and the prices go sky-high.

 It’s big business for Sotheby’s.
 And anybody can make a bid.
-The highest price for a diamond sold on an auction is for the Blue Moon Diamond.
+The highest price for a diamond sold at an auction is for the Blue Moon Diamond.
 This is a diamond of 12.03 karats, blue of color and a very rich man from Hongkong buys this beauty for the price of 42 million Euro / 45 million dollars.
 It is a present for his seven-year-old daughter!

 ‘Love’ diamonds in auction

 Last year Sotheby auctions a huge 15.38 karats pink diamond.
 It is very rare that you find a diamond with that color.
 You have them in yellow, blue and pink.
-This pink diamond is cut in the drop shape and set in a ring.
+This pink diamond is cut in a drop shape and set in a ring.
 It is an unusual shape, but sometimes there is no option, otherwise, you lose too much of the precious material.
 That diamond ring is auctioned for 28 million euros or 30 million dollars.
 The present owner is not known; he or she is probably afraid of thieves.

 Another pink diamond ring is auctioned on the last 29th of March (2017).
-A new owner is a rich man from Hongkong and he pays about 71 million dollars / 67 million euro.
+A new owner is a rich man from Hongkong and he pays about 71 million dollars / 67 million euros.
 This ring is auctioned before but the buyer does not pay for it, so they auction it again and for a higher price.

 The legendary diamond